wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-prepare-for-wvd/includes/3-integrate-aad-adds.md

-Now that you have Azure Active Directory (Azure AD) set up, you need to intergrate it with your on-premises Active Directory.
+Now that you have Azure Active Directory (Azure AD) set up, you need to integrate it with your on-premises Active Directory.

 ## Configure a consistent sign-in experience